 “The reed marshes will be totally destroyed by the tree planting,” the 45-year-old tells Sixth Tone.
 “It’ll be a dead forest.”

 Zhang isn’t the only dissenting voice.
 The cypress plantation has — perhaps unexpectedly — become a subject of heated debate in Shanghai, with several environmentalists, scientists, and nature lovers speaking out against the plan.

 Critics say the wetland currently being bulldozed — Nanhui Dongtan — is a hub of biodiversity with far greater ecological value than the monoculture that will replace it.
-For many, the project is an example of how green initiatives be counterproductive, as swathes of land are covered with trees without considering the impact on the wider environment.
+For many, the project is an example of how green initiatives can be counterproductive, as swaths of land are covered with trees without considering the impact on the wider environment.

 Nanhui Dongtan is particularly beloved by birders, who consider it irreplaceable.
 Lying on the East Asian-Australasian Flyway — a major pathway for migratory birds — the wetland is a stopover for over 400 avian species, including endangered shorebirds such as the black-faced spoonbill, Oriental stork, and Japanese night heron.

 “Every spring, hundreds of thousands of migratory birds fly northward.
 The first land (in Shanghai) they see is Nanhui,” says Wang Fang, an ecology researcher at Shanghai’s Fudan University.
 “It’s one of the most important habitats for them.”